hmito/esj73web/web/ersympo_en.md

 ### Paper Contribution

 The ER Invited Speaker is required to submit a review or feature paper related to the symposium content to ER.
-Accepted papers will be published as open access at the society’s expense.
+Accepted papers will be published as open access at the society's expense.

 ### Number of Invited Speakers